fiverr/page-timing/README.md

 - `memory`: [Memory API information](https://developer.mozilla.org/en-US/docs/Web/API/Performance/memory)
 - `display`: Screen and document information
 - `dom`: Calculated metrics from the document object
+- `elapsed`: Time when the measurements were taken
 - `all`: A compound object containing all of the above
 - [`measure`](#measure): A helper function: Add measure entries to [navigation timing API](https://www.w3.org/TR/navigation-timing/)